 Since the project was launched, Woodfibre LNG has received three environmental approvals: from the B.C. and Canadian governments, and from the Squamish Nation.
 Woodfibre’s groundbreaking process of consent with the Squamish Nation was first of its kind and resulted in the first-ever environmental approval by an Indigenous people in the absence of a treaty.
 Today, Woodfibre is proud to acknowledge the Squamish Nation as a full regulator on the project.

-Once operational Woodfibre LNG will create over 100 full-time, well-paid jobs based in Squamish and will contribute over $80 million per year in taxes to government.
+Woodfibre LNG will create over 100 stable, family-supporting operations jobs based in Squamish and will contribute over $80 million per year in taxes to government.

-By using renewable hydro-electricity for power, Woodfibre will be the cleanest LNG export facility in the world.
+By using renewable hydro-electricity for power, Woodfibre will be the lowest-emission LNG export facility in the world.